-Additionally, the change of controlling interest in the target company does not determine a formal change of employer, and there are no express legal obligations to notify, or consult with, trade unions in advance of the quota/share purchase, as is the case for the transfer of a business ("trasferimento ramo d'azienda").
+Additionally, the change of controlling interest in the target company does not determine a formal change of employer, and there are no express legal obligations to notify, or consult with, trade unions in advance of the quota/share purchase, as is the case for the transfer of a business (trasferimento ramo d'azienda).

 From the seller's perspective, another major advantage to a share/quota deal is that all liabilities remain with the company and therefore pass to the buyer upon transfer of ownership.
 In addition, there is no implied/automatic seller's warranty with respect to the assets of the target company.
-For this reason, buyers will usually request specific representations and warranties and indemnity provisions in the purchase and sale agreement (see more in depth below).
+For this reason, buyers will usually carry out an extensive due diligence review and then request specific representations and warranties and indemnity provisions in the purchase and sale agreement.